 Cattleyas love high humidity and don’t like very cold winters, but some will tough it out if kept dry.
 Reasonably drought tolerant, cattleyas usually prefer to dry out between waterings, though prefer water regularly during their growing season.

 When cattleyas are in flower, avoid watering the flowers as this may lead to the flower rotting prematurely.
-Cattleyas are good candidates for growing in pots but use a coarse, fibrous compost to ensure excellent drainage such as Searles Dendrobium Orchid Specialty Mix.
+Cattleyas are good candidates for growing in pots but use coarse, fibrous compost to ensure excellent drainage such as Searles Orchid Specialty Mix.
 Cattleyas flower only on new flushes of growth.
 Give them plenty of light but not full sun.

 Autumn Daisies How to Care for Bromeliads